cornellev/VisualizationToolbox/README.md

 ### Frontend
 - React.js: Displays visualizations, manages user interactions, and communicates with backend APIs.
-- Shiny for Python: Provides the static visualization interface for CSV and parsed ROSBag data### Backend Python, Node.js, Express.js, PostgreSQL
+- Shiny for Python: Provides the static visualization interface for CSV and parsed ROSBag data

 ### Backend
 Python (PyWorker):